Kick-start your career at two of Perth's leading Animal Rescue Organisations

 - animal health and well-being,

 - enrichment for animals and much much more.

-- Weeks 3-14 On-site at an animal care facility plus online eLearning from home - Attendance one day per week for 12 weeks at the animal care facility to receive the intensive practical training by qualified AVT trainers.
-Training days will commence at 8.00am and finish around 4.00pm on either a Tuesday or Thursday (please note: we endeavour to meet your preference of days but this can not be guaranteed).
-Students are expected to participate in ALL practical training days, as well as be able to allocate 20-25 hours/week of home based study dedicated to theory and preparation and submission of assessments.
+- On-site Practical Training - Your course commences with a full day of induction training at the Dogs' Refuge Home.
+You will then be required to spend a day per week for the duration of the course at either the Cat Haven or Dogs' Refuge Home (both located in Shenton Park, WA) to receive the intensive practical training by qualified AVT trainers.
+All students will be trained at both facilities.
+Training days will commence at 8.00am and finish around 4.00pm on either a Tuesday or Thursday.
+We will endeavour to meet your preference of days but this can not be guaranteed and students are expected to participate in ALL practical training days.

 - be available to participate in ALL work placement days and class days at AVT and the animal care facility (one day per week - fixed day to be determined by AVT prior to course commencement)